nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/start-customizing-the-nuxeo-platform/getting-started-with-nuxeo-generator.md

     }
     ```

-2. Replace the `MAVEN-ARTIFACT-ID` in `studio.extensions.MAVEN-ARTIFACT-ID` with your Studio project's symbolic name.
-To get the Maven artifact ID, go to **Settings** > **Application Information** and use the value found in the **Maven Artifact id** field.
+3. Replace the `MAVEN-ARTIFACT-ID` in `studio.extensions.MAVEN-ARTIFACT-ID` with your Studio project's symbolic name.
+To get the Maven artifact ID, in Studio, go to **Settings** > **Application Information** and use the value found in the **Maven Artifact id** field.

-If you try running the test (in Eclipse, right-click on your project and choose **Run As, JUnit Test**), you will notice that the test fails because our Studio project is missing a few things.
+If you try running the test (in Eclipse, right-click on your project and choose **Run As, JUnit Test**, or **Run TestContractUpdater** in IntelliJ IDEA), you will notice that the test fails because our Studio project is missing a few things.
 We need to add them to make the test pass.

 #### Send the Operation to Studio

 1. Build a JAR file (without running the tests):

     ```bash
     $ mvn -DskipTests package
     ```

 2. Deploy the JAR in your Nuxeo server by copying it to **$NuxeoServer/nxserver/bundles**, then restart your server.

 3. Start your server and go to the local automation documentation at http://NuxeoServer:8080/nuxeo/site/automation/doc (http://localhost:8080/nuxeo/site/automation/doc typically).